Etyre/Engineered-Efficacy-/State and energy modulation.md

 For each work block I'll set a timer (usually between 2 to 4 hours) of alert, energized "taut" time.
 For the length of the timer, I don't let my intentionality go lax.
 I'm maintaining an "executing intensions" mindset, I might switch what I'm doing in this block, but whatever I'm doing, I deliberately choose to switch my intention.

 In support of that, I track my time with toggl, and also frequently explicate my second-to-second thought process in a metacognition log.
 In particular, whenever I finish a task, or decide to take a break, I'll flip to my metcognition log to take stock and then deliberately decide what to do next.

+For these blocks, I have to be dressed (casual clothes like pajamas, bathrobe, or sweatpants don't count).
+I also have to sit or stand at a desk, rather than sitting in on my floor chair.
+These are small nudges towards alertness and intentionality.

 I'll also make a point to maintain good posture during these periods.